error311/FileRise/README.md

   Defines the maximum upload size (default is `5G`).
 Ensure that PHP’s `upload_max_filesize` and `post_max_size` in your `php.ini` are consistent with this setting.
 The startup script (`start.sh`) updates PHP limits at runtime based on this value.

 - **Environment Variables (Docker):**
   The Docker image supports overriding configuration via environment variables.
-For example, you can set `SECURE`, `SHARE_URL`, and port settings via the container’s environment.
+For example, you can set `SECURE`, `SHARE_URL`, `PERSISTENT_TOKENS_KEY` and port settings via the container’s environment.

 ---